Duloxetine

 The most common side effects for this medicine are;

-• Pain in the stomach, nausea or vomiting and constipation
+• stomach pain, nausea or vomiting and constipation

 Duloxetine can also cause trouble sleeping (insomnia) in some people but in other people it can cause drowsiness.
 It is recommended that you take duloxetine in the morning with food when you first start taking it.
-If you find that it makes you sleepy during the day you can move it to night with food.
+If you find that it makes you sleepy during the day, you can try taking it at night instead.

-If you experience any other side effects (anything unusual for you within a few days of starting the medicine) you should stop taking duloxetine and inform your doctor.
+If you experience any other side effects (anything unusual within a few days of starting the medicine) you should stop taking duloxetine and inform your doctor.

 Less common or rare possible side effects

 • Blurry vision – Duloxetine can cause blurry vision.
-Patients should tell their doctor if they have glaucoma before starting this medicine.
+Tell your doctor if you have glaucoma before starting this medicine.

-• Blood pressure – Duloxetine can rarely cause an increase in blood pressure.
-Doctors will monitor this.
-Patients should tell their doctor if they have high blood pressure.
+• Blood pressure – Duloxetine can sometimes in rare cases, cause an increase in blood pressure.
+Your doctor will monitor this.
+Let your doctor know if you have high blood pressure.

-• Increased sweating – Duloxetine can rarely cause an abnormal increase in sweating.
+• Increased sweating – Duloxetine can sometimes cause increased sweating.

-• Headache – Duloxetine can rarely cause a headache.
+• Headache – Duloxetine can sometimes cause headaches.

-• Bladder problems – Duloxetine can cause urine retention and difficulty voiding.
+• Bladder problems – Duloxetine can cause difficulties passing urine.

 • Liver failure, yellowing of the skin or whites of the eyes (jaundice)